-The Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery offers this service to Mayo's clinical practice to ensure that resources are not wasted pursuing questions that have already been answered elsewhere, as well as to identify gaps in knowledge or implementation that Mayo can fill.
-Knowledge synthesis greatly strengthens Mayo's ability to develop clinical guidelines based on evidence and best practices.
+The Knowledge Synthesis Program in the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery helps Mayo's clinical practice identify and examine existing knowledge to ensure the best available evidence is applied to patient care.
+The program's work also helps identify gaps in knowledge or implementation that Mayo Clinic can fill and supports Mayo's ability to provide the best possible care for every patient.

-- Providing the least biased and most precise and applicable results to stakeholders by conducting systematic reviews and meta-analysis
+- Providing stakeholders with the least biased and most precise and applicable results by conducting systematic reviews and meta-analyses

 - Assisting professional organizations and medical societies in developing clinical practice guidelines that incorporate patients' values and preferences

 - Conducting methodology research to advance the methods of translational research

 - Creating future research agendas by identifying gaps in knowledge

 - Ensuring that resources aren't wasted pursuing research questions that have already been answered